-From the first moment you meet a new prospect, and you take notes and get more and more ideas on what they should be doing.
+From the first moment, you meet a new prospect, you take notes and get more and more ideas on what they should be doing.

 You’ll see the good, the bad, and the ugly among their existing IT systems when you go out and do your technology assessment.
 This plan evolves over time.

-If there is no in-house IT person, then it is your job to come up with the strategy.
-It is similar to being their full-time CIO, CTO, or IT manager except that you are doing this on an outsourced basis.
+If there is no in-house IT person, it is your job to develop the strategy.
+It is similar to being their full-time CIO, CTO, or IT manager, except that you are doing this on an outsourced basis.

 In order to get repeat business and steady, recurring service revenue, you should be very proactive by taking charge and really helping your small business clients figure out what they need.